nachobascar/nachobascar.github.io/README.md

     - `go_to`: Navigating to a URL
     - `go_back`: Going back to the previous page (First in history)
     - `click`: Clicking an element
     - `write`: Writing into an element.
-This works for filling forms, input fields, or even selects and checkboxes (by writing the value of the option.
-This needs to be the exact value, not the label)
+This works for filling forms, input fields, or even selects and checkboxes (by writing the value of the option)
     - `expand`: Expanding a node to see the missing information
     - `describe_image`: Used for describing an image if you think it is relevant for the step solution.
 Any node that has the attribute "src" can be selected by this action.
     - `talk`: Talking to the user.
-You are the only one in control of the browser, so you can talk to the user and give them information about the current step.
-You can also ask for more information if needed.
+For giving them information about the current step, or for requesting more information if needed.
     - `no_action`: No action needed.
 This is used when the step was already solved and no further action is needed.
   - `corrector.md`: An agent that checks if the current step was actually solved or not.
 It gets called once the `agent.md` returns that a step was solved.
 It receives the updated CNT after the action was executed, checks if the step was actually solved, and if not it returns a feedback into the `agent.md` to solve the step again.
   - `lookup.md`: An agent that finds out the ID of the relevant node for solving an action.